Cacti/documentation/Contributing-Translations.md

 [Cacti Translation Site](https://translate.cacti.net).
-From there, you can simply select what you want translated, and the push the "translate" button on your language of choice, and the beauty of the translation is that if the string that you tranlate is in another plugin, it can also be automatically translated at the same time.
+From there, you can simply select what you want translated, and the push the "translate" button on your language of choice, and the beauty of the translation is that if the string that you translate is in another plugin, it can also be automatically translated at the same time.

-If you make a change to the translations, they are automatically committed back to GitHub programatically.
+If you make a change to the translations, they are automatically committed back to GitHub programmatically.
 To install the new language strings, you simply have to update the `locales` directory from the latest GitHub branch that you were translating.